 Appealing the Decision

-Depending on the Assessor’s reason/s, there is an opportunity to appeal the decision provided you appeal within the 28 day time limit.
-The benefit of appealing the decision is that your application will be reassessed by another assessor and you now have a 50% chance of succeeding.
-Furthermore, there is currently no cost to appeal the decision (as at June 2019).
+Depending on Tech Nation Assessor’s reason/s, there is an opportunity to appeal the decision provided you appeal within the 28 day time limit.
+The benefit of appealing the decision is that your Global Talent Visa endorsement application will be reassessed by another assessor and you now have a 50% chance of succeeding.
+Furthermore, there is currently no cost to appeal the decision (as at May 2020).

 If you appeal, you cannot add new evidence.
-You can only direct the assessor to the content in the evidence and documents already provided, refer the assessor to statements made by experts or supporters to answer the assessor’s comments and feedback.
+You can only direct Tech Nation’s assessor to the content in the evidence and documents already provided, refer the assessor to statements made by experts or supporters to answer the assessor’s comments and feedback.

-If your appeal is unsuccessful, use both the feedback from the initial and appeal decisions to assist you in applying again.
+If your appeal for the Global Talent Visa endorsement is unsuccessful, use both the feedback from the initial and appeal decisions to assist you in applying again.
 You can submit new and different evidence in your fresh application.

 You can only appeal once.

-If you need help in appealing the decision, I consult with applicants with their appeals from reviewing their full application, evaluating the Assessor’s decision, helping in drafting the appeal and provide wording and guidance on how to draft the appeal.
+If you need help in appealing the decision, I provide advice and guidance for applicants with unsuccessful result for their Stage 1 Global Talent Visa endorsement.
+Advice ranges from reviewing their full application, evaluating the Assessor’s decision, helping in drafting the appeal and provide wording and guidance on how to draft the appeal.

 Email me at [email protected] for my consultancy packages for appeals.